weidmueller/u-os-sdk-quickstart/README.md

 ## Build instructions

-- for the helloworld_mqtt example, read the doxygen documentation in the html folder and build openssl and mosquitto, first.
+Some projects depend on each other.
+You need to build openSSL first, then mosquitto and then helloworld_mqtt.

-- in VSC's menu, use *Terminal -> Run task...* to select and run the following items:
+- in VSC's menu, use *Terminal -> Run task...* to select and run the following items.
+Replace <name of project\> with the name of each project:
     - *cmake <name of project\>* or *configure <name of project\>*, depending on the project
     - *make <name of project\>*

-Now, your project binary for the respective project is ready.
+    - *make install <name of project\>* only for openSSL and mosquitto, this installs the respective library binaries into the SDK's target sysroot.

-NB: Some projects depend on each other.
-You need to build openSSL first, then mosquitto and then helloworld_mqtt.
-Run *make install <name of project\>* in between.
+- for the helloworld_mqtt example, build openssl and mosquitto, first.
+Also, read the doxygen documentation in the html folder.

-For the flatbuffers library, see the [README](flatbuffers/README.md).
+- for the flatbuffers library, see the [README](flatbuffers/README.md).

 ## Debugging on the target device: